 On why it’s important to celebrate your uniqueness….

 “I think the trick to navigating Hollywood is to be true to yourself.
-When I was younger, I was on the set of a TV show as an actress and was told to get rid of my facial mole and pluck out my widow’s peak.
+When I was younger, I was on the set of a TV show as an actress and was told to get a mole removal in Perth and pluck out my widow’s peak.
 I was 20, so I was impressionable then.
 I followed their instructions, and when I was done I felt so generic and sad.
 I’d always been taught from my family that those were the things that made me unique and beautiful, and I just felt horrible.
 I decided I’d never do that to myself again.
 It felt like such a weird violation for someone to say that to me.

 I feel like the more you try to conform to other people’s ideals for you, of how they think you look most beautiful, the uglier you get in some ways because your insides are also being damaged; you’re changing to be something you’re not.
 Highlight the characteristics you have, focus on those things that make you unique and that’s the way to stay strong with all that noise around you.
 Even now, when I look at magazines I can’t tell what actress it is because they all have the same nose job or similar features. it’s really about finding your best attributes and to enhance and protect those attributes with everything you have.”